 Cherilyn has performed leading and supporting roles to critical acclaim Off-Off Broadway, in national tours, regional and community theatre in NEW YORK CITY, LOS ANGELES, SAN FRANCISCO, DALLAS AND SALT LAKE CITY.

-Cherilyn was the 1984 recipient of the MARY MARTIN SCHOLARSHIP through Northwood Institute’s IASTA Business of Musical Theatre program and invited to sing with opera singer SHERRILL MILNES at the NYC Player’s Club.
-In 1986, Cherilyn was a guest performer for the FREEDOM FESTIVAL AT PROVO GALA AWARDS.
+Cherilyn was the 1984 recipient of the MARY MARTIN SCHOLARSHIP through Northwood University’s IASTA Business of Musical Theatre program and invited to sing with opera singer SHERRILL MILNES at the NYC Player’s Club.
+In 1986, Cherilyn was the guest performer for the FREEDOM FESTIVAL AT PROVO GALA AWARDS.

 FOUNDER, PRODUCER, MANAGING DIRECTOR

 In 1997, after twenty years performing in Broadway musicals under full production, summer stock, Small Professional Theatre and Guest Artist contracts off-off Broadway, on national tours and in regional and local theatre venues from NYC to Dallas to L.A., Cherilyn began a mission to help other young artists pursue their dreams, launching SINGERS ON STAGE “ON BROADWAY MUSICAL THEATRE WORKSHOPS” as founder, producer-managing director.
-Backstage rated it best in NYC.
+Backstage rated it best in NYC, along with NYU’s CAP 21 program.
 The workshop was presented at BROADWAY’S CIRCLE IN THE SQUARE THEATRE in collaboration with the school, as well as on stage at LAMB’S THEATRE.

 Through this program, Cherilyn has influenced aspiring young performers from across the nation and from many countries including Croatia, Japan, and Brazil.
 The workshop became a model for Circle in the Square’s summer musical theatre program.
 She assembled a stellar faculty and board of advisors representing the best of Broadway, including Chairman and incomparable Musical Director and Dance Music Arranger – PETER HOWARD (Hello, Dolly!, 1776, Annie, The Tap Dance Kid, Crazy for You, Chicago); Assistant Musical Director-Pianist – DENNIS BUCK (Oh Coward!
 Stardust, 42nd Street, Aladdin); Actor-Director-Choreographer JONATHAN S. CERULLO (Three Musketeers, Legs Diamond, Anna Karenina, Band in Berlin, First Wives Club and TV Specials with Donny Osmond, Vanessa Williams and Natalie Cole); Madison Square Garden President/CEO – DAVID CHECKETTS (Producer – The Scarlett Pimpernel, A Christmas Carol); Film and Tony Award-winning Composer – STEPHEN FLAHERTY (Anastasia, Ragtime, Once on this Island, Seussical); Musical Director, Vocal Coach – JACK LEE (My Fair Lady, Nick & Nora, Grand Hotel, My One and Only, Peter Pan, Irene, Sweet Charity); Singing Technique, Film Ghost Singer – MARNI NIXON (The King and I, West Side Story, My Fair Lady); Director, Circle in the Square Theatre School – E. COLIN O’LEARY; Artistic Director, Singing Technique – BILL REED; Acting Coach – ALAN LANGDON; Manhattan Association of Cabarets and Clubs (MAC) and Bistro Award-winning Director and Song Interpretation Coach – SARA LOUISE LAZARUS; Arranger and Musical Director – ALEX RYBECK (Grand Hotel, Ann Hampton and Liz Callaway – Sibling Revelry); Musical Director, Vocal Coach – PHIL HALL (Play Me a Country Song); Vocal Coach and Music Archivist – MICHAEL LAVINE; Talent Agent-Professional Artists – MARILYNN SCOTT MURPHY; Director, Theatre Wing, Elaine Kauffman Cultural Center – SEAN HARTLEY; Theatre Producer, Founder Milwaukee Rep – MARY W. JOHN; Film Actor/Producer – HARVEY KEITEL; Talent Development Director – Nickelodeon – JONATHAN WOOD; Otolaryngologist, Care of the Professional Voice – SCOTT M. KESSLER, M.D.; Dermatologist-Assistant Clinical Professor of Dermatology, Columbia University – ARNOLD C. TOBACK, M.D.